rixx/ynab-downgrade/README.md

 **In nYNAB:** Check if any of your category names contain a : or a `, as those are not valid characters in YNAB 4.
 Change these category names now.
-Also unhide all of your previously hidden categories, as the import will otherwise not work for them, and you'll have to re-categorise them manually.
+Also unhide all of your previously hidden categories, as the import will otherwise not work for them, and you'll have to recategorise them manually.
 (Not a big deal because they will be easy to filter for, but annoying regardless).

 **In nYNAB:** Export your nYNAB budget by clicking on the budget name in the upper right hand corner → Export Budget.
 Download the resulting zip file (once your browser has stopped freezing if your budget is a bit older), and extract the zip archive.
-It contains two files: `Budgetname as of date - Budget.csv` and `Budgetname as of date - Register.csv`.
+It contains two files: `BudgetName as of date - Budget.csv` and `BudgetName as of date - Register.csv`.
 I'll refer to these as `Budget.csv` and `Register.csv` from here on out.

 **In YNAB4:** Install YNAB 4 (see [Appendix 1](#appendix-1-ynab-4)) and set up a new budget.
 Set the directory to some